 - Yacht (Cruising and Super Yachts)

 FHTA is a voluntary association of Members and is the pre-eminent tourism industry association in Fiji.
 Its goals are to defend and advocate the professional interests of its Members while preserving the good name of the industry and adhering to ethical and legislated guidelines.

-This FHTA Ethics Code (the “Code”) is being presented to the 2013 Annual General Meeting of the Association in accordance with the Articles of Association of FHTA.
 The Association and its Members agree to further urge their Member and non-Member partners to act in accordance with this Code.